xsokev/Dojo-Bootstrap/README.md

 See the [Intern documentation](https://github.com/theintern/intern/wiki/Running-Intern) for the complete list of parameters that you can use when running the Intern.

+### Running the DOH Tests

+**NOTE**: The DOH tests expect the Dojo util package to be installed along with Dojo under the `vendor` (see above).

+The easiest way to run the DOH test suites is to link to the DOH test runner from `tests/index.html` clicking the "Complete" link.
+You can also open it directly in a browser with:

+`http://host/path/to/Dojo-bootstrap/vendor/dojo/util/doh/runner.html?test=../../../../tests/complete.js`

-#### Writing Intern Unit Test Suites
+### Writing New Intern Test Suites

+#### Unit Tests

 If you would like to help convert the remaining DOH unit test suites to the Intern, please note that [we are trying to simultaneously update the test suites so that their test data and conditions match the Bootsrap v3 test suites](https://github.com/xsokev/Dojo-Bootstrap/issues/97).
 We would appreciate help with this effort.

+#### Functional Tests

+We are also in the process of adding functional test suites to automate running tests against the existing test pages for each module.
+See the test suites under `tests/functional` for examples.

+#### Intern Testing Resources

 For more on writing tests with the Intern, see [the guide on the Intern wiki](https://github.com/theintern/intern/wiki/Writing-Tests-with-Intern).
 The current unit test suites use the [object style syntax](https://github.com/theintern/intern/wiki/Writing-Tests-with-Intern#object).
+See the [Leadfoot documentation](https://theintern.github.io/leadfoot/) for the commands that area available when writing functional tests.

 For a step by step tutorial on getting started with the Intern, see [the Intern tutorial](https://github.com/theintern/intern-tutorial).

-### DOH Tests

-**NOTE**: The DOH tests expect the Dojo util package to be installed along with Dojo under the `vendor` (see above).

-The easiest way to run the DOH test suites is to link to the DOH test runner from `tests/index.html` clicking the "Complete" link.
-You can also open it directly in a browser with:

-`http://host/path/to/Dojo-bootstrap/vendor/dojo/util/doh/runner.html?test=../../../../tests/complete.js`

 ## Useful resources